pniedbalski3/Generic_Data_Format_Tools/README.md

  Tools to write out Siemens dissolved data to MRD format everything runs from the function "dissolved_to_ismrmd"

+Built off of code written by Andrew Hahn for GE data.

 I have functionality for 4 sequence versions (all that I've used at KUMC)
 1) Basic 1-point Dixon using John Mugler's sequence
 2) Basic 1-point Dixon + appended dissolved spectroscopy using John Mugler's sequence